masyl/isomaton/doc/roadmap.md

 ### v0.10 Select and Edit Tools

-- The user can select a coordinate by clicking on a decor block
+- DONE: The user can select a coordinate by clicking on a decor block
-- A 10 blocks high column of cursor blocks appears at the selected coordinate
+- DONE: A 5 blocks high column of cursor blocks appears at the selected coordinate
-- Keyboard arrows move the cursor column
+- DONE: Keyboard arrows move the cursor column
-- The user can remove and place back any block with the spacebar
-- The "pause" action is remapped to the ESC key
+- DONE: The "pause" action is remapped to the ESC key
+- In "edit" mode the space bar will remove and place back any block.
+The blocks are stored in the players inventory in the bottom right quadrant.
+- Only blocks without actors can be moved in edit mode.

 ## Upcomming Releases

-### v0.?
-Spawner & True Death
-- The slime dies when it runs out of life
-- New slime respawns after 10 steps
-- Spawner actor responsible for spawning actors after X steps when none exists.
-The spawner will choose a random spawn point.
-- The stage adds a spawner instead of the slime itself.
-- Spawner for chickens
-- Spawner for slime

 ### v0.? - Inventory